gregwhitaker/helloneo4j3/HELP.md

-Blueprint SpringBoot Reactive Rest Template
+# Blueprint SpringBoot Reactive Rest Template
-===
-This project provides you with a starting point for developing reactive restful web services that conform to the tenets of the NikeTech Cloud Native Blueprint.
+This project provides you with a starting point for developing reactive restful web services.

-##What does this template provide?
+## What does this template provide?

 * Standard SpringBoot deployment as a JAR or a Docker container
 * Standard error handling, messages, and error codes